skip to main content

 1. The curriculum standards for HCPSS digital education courses will be the same used for all HCPSS schools.

-2. In order to offer fully-online courses, the HCPSS will comply with COMAR.
-In the event a fully-online course has not been approved by MSDE, the HCPSS may conduct a review and submit its results to MSDE for approval.
+2. In order to offer non-HCPSS (external) digital education courses, the HCPSS will comply with COMAR.
+In the event a non-HCPSS (external) digital education course has not been approved by MSDE, the HCPSS may conduct a review and submit its results to MSDE for approval.

 3. The course expectations for student-to-teacher communication and academic support meet nationally recognized professional standards and are described as such in a course syllabus.

-1. HCPSS teachers teaching supplemental or full-time courses will meet the certification requirements determined by the MSDE and HCPSS.
-Teachers will complete required professional learning with a focus on digital teaching and learning.
+1. HCPSS employees teaching digital education courses will meet the certification requirements determined by the MSDE and HCPSS.
+Teachers will complete required professional learning focusing on digital teaching and learning.

-2. HCPSS teachers teaching a fully-online course will meet the following criteria:
+2. HCPSS employees teaching asynchronous digital education courses will meet the following criteria:

 1. Completed online teaching preparation course.